pps-lab/arc/README.md

 for more information about the DSL.

-Please note that MP-SPDZ and the DoE suite are integrated as submodules of this git repository and the commits referenced `mp-spdz` and `doe-suite` define the version of MP-SPDZ and the DoE suite currently used by the evaluation framework respectively.
+Please note that MP-SPDZ and the DoE suite are integrated as submodules of this git repository and the submodules `mp-spdz` and `doe-suite` define the version of MP-SPDZ and the DoE suite currently used by the evaluation framework respectively.

 ## Requirements